Andrew1995bono/angular-map/README.md

 ## Usage

-- Clone this repo to your desktop using `git clone` or download files
+- Clone this repo to your desktop using `git clone` or download code files
 - Run `npm install` to install all the dependencies

 ## Running application